 Alpha-carotene and vitamin E are essential for healthy enzymatic activity in the body.
 They also help to protect your dog’s cells from free radical damage, and have been shown to exhibit protective effects against cancer.

 Lutein, like vitamin A, is important for maintaining your dog’s vision.
 It helps to keep their skin and coat healthy, too.

 Many pet parents find that giving their dog some pumpkin on a regular basis can help to improve their digestion.
 This has to do, in part, with the fact that pumpkin is rich in fiber.

-Thanks, again, to its high fiber content, pumpkin can be a useful weight management tool for dogs who have been enjoying a bit too much table food.
-High-fiber foods like pumpkin can help your dog to feel satiated longer.
-This, in turn, can help them to eat less and will make it easier for them to drop those extra pounds.
+Due to pumpkin’s high fiber content, it can be a useful weight management tool for dogs.
+Foods rich in dietary fibers can help your dog feel satiated longer.
+This can help them eat less and will make it easier for them to drop extra pounds.

 Ways to Give Your Dog Pumpkins